 Effects on the brain

 The main psychoactive ingredients in kratom are Mitragynine and Paynantheine.
-In February of 2018, the FDA labeled Kratom as an opioid which garnered lots of criticism from the Kratom community and Researchers.
+In February of 2018, the FDA labeled Kratom as an opioid that garnered lots of criticism from the Kratom community and Researchers.
 This criticism was endowed with promising research that Kratom has essential uses in combating opiate addiction and the harrowing withdrawal that comes with trying to kick the habit.
-A fundamental explanation of why this is can be found in the way which your serotonin receptors bond with opiates compared to how they bond with mitragynine, the most active chemical in kratom.
+A fundamental explanation of why this is can be found in the way in which your serotonin receptors bond with opiates compared to how they bond with mitragynine, the most active chemical in kratom.
 Generally speaking, opioid receptors recruit beta-arrestin, a kind of protein that affects electrical signals in the cell.
 Beta-arrestin has been shown to be responsible for a lot of the adverse effects in opioid use; respiratory depression and addictive symptoms being some under current research.
 However, Mitragynine does not inhibit beta-arrestin.
 Thus although Mitragynine does affect opiate receptors, just not in the same way as opiates and not with the same negative effects.
-Cali Botanicals will be posting more on this as research develops stay tuned!
+Cali Botanicals will be posting more on this as research develops stay tuned!"